ynaroditsky/OmniAssist/README.md

         },
         {
             "role": "user",
-            "content": "This is customer's question:"
-        },
-        {
-            "role": "user",
             "content": "Produce the response as a JSON object. textContent attribute includes your regular text response."
         },
          {